Sjeiti/ronvalstarnl/src/data/markdown/fortpolio_du2020.md

 <!--
   slug: du2020
   type: fortpolio
   excerpt: Development of the 2020 design-united website that broadcasts the Dutch Design Week live.
 The site is a React SPA onto a Wordpress REST API and showcases about 40 projects from students of four Dutch universities.
+Custom blocks are used to expose specific data through the REST API.
   description: Development of the 2020 design-united website that broadcasts the Dutch Design Week.
   categories: JavaScript, HTML/CSS, video
   tags: React, Redux, JavaScript, HTML, CSS, SVG, Wordpress